NITYANANDA/tsf/examples/jaxrs-advanced/README.txt

 * From the command line
    - cd client
    - mvn exec:java
+* From within the OSGi container karaf@tsf> features:install tsf-example-jaxrs-advanced-client

 By default, the client will use the http port 8080 for constructing the URIs.
 This port value is set during the build in the client.properties resource file.
 If the server